cosmos/awesome-cosmos/README.md

 DYOR when choosing a validator.
 Consider delegating your tokens to validators outside of the top 20 to increase the decentralization of the network.
 Check validator voting power on [Kujira POD](https://pod.kujira.app/cosmoshub-4).
-This is also view as a good pratice to avoid 0% commision validators and exchanger validators.
+This is also a good pratice to avoid 0% commission validators and exchange validators.

 ## Modules